TylerJH-IT/configure-ad/README.md

 <h3> Step 1: Setup Resources in Azure</h3>

-Create two virtual machines and a Resource Group
+Create two virtual machines and one Resource Group

 - The first Virtual machine will be the Domain Controller.
     - Name: DC-1